Quarlep/Cosmology-/README.md

     python3 -m pip install -r requirements.txt

-Additionally, you will need `tkinter` to run the program properly.
-To install `tkinter` run:
+Additionally, `tkinter` support is required to run the Cosmic. `tkinter` can be installed by running;

 in Fedora